denten-books/plain-text/supporting-docs/book-proposal/proposal.md

-Complimentary to both of these fields, I prefer to describe my work as "computational culture studies," understood in two ways: first as the study of "computational culture," and, second, as computational approaches to "culture studies". *Plain Text* falls firmly into the first category, with some elements of the book edging on light computational methods (particularly if you consider the proposed digital companion, discussed shortly).
+Complimentary to both of these fields, I prefer to describe my work as "computational culture studies," understood in two ways: first as the study of "computational culture," and, second, as computational approaches to "culture studies." *Plain Text* falls firmly into the first category, with some elements of the book edging on light computational methods (particularly if you consider the proposed digital companion, discussed shortly).